-- 9. Each Commission Member and CNCP, in its capacity as a port State, shall, except as provided for under paragraph 11 of this CMM, require foreign fishing vessels seeking to use its ports for any purposes, to submit as a minimum the information listed on Annex A of this CMM.
-This information shall be provided to its contact point indicated on the register of contact points established under paragraph 4 of this CMM, at least 48 hours before the estimated time of arrival of the fishing vessel at the port. - 10.
-Each Commission Member and CNCP, in its capacity as a port State, may also request additional information as it may require to determine whether the vessel has engaged in IUU fishing, or related activities.
-Commission Members and CNCPs, in their capacity as port States, shall promptly inform the Secretariat of any request received to use their ports under this CMM. - 11.Each Commission Member and CNCP, in its capacity as a port State, may prescribe a longer or shorter notification period than specified in paragraph 9 of this CMM, taking into account, inter alia, the type of fishery product, the distance between the fishing grounds and its ports.
-In such a case, the port State shall inform the NPFC Executive Secretary, who shall publish the information promptly on the NPFC website.
+- 9. Each Member and CNCP, in its capacity as a port State shall require foreign fishing vessels seeking to use its ports for any purposes, to submit the information requested in Annex A, as a minimum standard.
+This information shall be provided to its contact point indicated on the record of contact points established under paragraph 4 of this CMM, at least 48 hours before the estimated time of arrival of the fishing vessel at the port. - 10.
+Each Member and CNCP, in its capacity as a port State may also request additional information as it may require determining whether the vessel has engaged in IUU fishing, or related activities.